Defined Contribution

 This article is part of our Retirement Plan Trends series, which explores issues affecting the retirement space.

 Retirement income, funded status and the SECURE 2.0 Act are among the key areas that plan sponsors are focused on over the next year, according to a Capital Group survey of consultants and institutional defined contribution (DC) and defined benefit (DB) plans.
 Our second annual survey yielded some interesting insights about institutional plan sponsors’ priorities, investment strategies and the forces disrupting the retirement plan industry.
-Although DB and DC plans’ priorities differed, they all related to the plan sponsors’ focus on fiduciary duty to look out for participants’ best interest.
+Although DB and DC plans’ priorities differed, they all related to the plan sponsors’ focus on their fiduciary duty to look out for participants’ best interest.
 In this article, we summarize the survey's major findings.

 DC plans focused on engagement, SECURE 2.0